GabrielNakamura/Data_MS-mcfly/README.md

 The `R` folder contains all the scripts needed to read data and libraries and running the analysis contained in the manuscript.

 - `read_data_libraries.R` reads and proccess data before running the analysis for the real communities (Phyllostomidae communities)

+- `Phyllostomidae.R` perform mcfly analysis using data from Phylostomidae communities accordingly to the parameters passed to `mcfly`function

 - `RunSimTest_mcfly.R` contains an R function used to perform the simulations used in this study

--   `SimulatedData_mcfly.R` calls `RunSimTest_mcfly.R` to run the
+- `SimulatedData_mcfly.R` calls `RunSimTest_mcfly.R` function to run the
   simulation using five degrees of dispersal parameter (w)

 ### `data` folder

 The `data` folder contains all data necessary to run the analysis with empirical communities (using Phylostomidae communities).

 - `comm_phyllostomidae_final.txt` is a community matrix with species in the columns and assemblages in the rows

 - `tree_phyllostomidae_final.tre` is a newick file containing the phylogenetic tree

+- `grid_data.txt` is a txt file containing coordinates (coords.x1 and coords.x2) and environmental variables used in the analysis of Phylostomidae dataset

+  - Elevation - elevation in meters
+  - Elev_range - elevation range in meters
+  - Temp - mean annual temperature in Celcius
+  - Temp_Seas - temperature seasonality as coefficient of variation in temperature for a year
+  - Prec - mean anual preciptation in mm
+  - Prec_Seas - precipitation seasonality as coefficient of variation in precipitation for a year

 ### `figs` folder